 - 6 whole cloves

-- 1 one-inch piece of ginger, thinly sliced
+- 1 – inch piece of fresh ginger, peeled and thinly sliced

 - 1 teaspoon black peppercorns